To recognize the symptoms, first, we need to know the basics of diabetes.

 This metabolic condition can damage the ANS, i.e., the autonomic nervous system.
 What ANS does is that it constricts and widens the blood vessels.

-If the nerves and blood vessels in the male organ are affected by diabetes, the result from all that can be ED.
+If the nerves and blood vessels in the male organ are affected by diabetes, the result of all that can be ED.
 Blood vessel diseases can slow down the blood flow into the male organ.

 Risk Factors